Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy.md

 - History  Neural Networks
 - Implementation of  NN for scheduling with fluxion
 - Comparison with non NN fluxion and NN fluxion
-	- Figuring out how to mdoel the resoucers
+	- Figuring out how to model the resoucers
-	-
+		- Take a simple resouce graph, and represent that with an NN